Beard Trimming Guide: Using Scissors, Trimmers, & Clippers

 Hair Clippers

-Hair clippers are basically designed for head hair.
-It can be also used in beard trimming for:
+Hair clippers are primarily designed for head hair, but they can pull double duty on your beard for:

 • Quick and consistent length trimming with less focus on detailed shaping.